JelloDog-Applications/JelloPass/README.md

 ## Usage

-To use JelloPass, simply download the source code and run `JelloPass.exe`.
+To use JelloPass, simply download and run `JelloPass.exe`.
 You can add new passwords by typing `add`, retrieve existing passwords by typing `open`, and get help by typing `help`.

 ## Contributing